 External interrupts are triggered by an edge transition on pins INT0 or INT1.
 A configuration option enables these pins as interrupts and selects if they are active on high to low or low to high transitions.
 If active their related interrupt request flag, EIF0; bit 4 in INTC0, and EIF1; bit 5 in INTC0, will be set.
-After the interrupt is en-
+After the interrupt is enabled, the stack is not full, and the external interrupt is active, a subroutine call to location "04H" or "08H" will occur.
+The interrupt request flags, EIF0 or EIF1, and the EMI bit will all be cleared to disable other interrupts.